trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

-The above list of SE packages is shown formatted this way since this is the format that the SE packages are printed by TriBITS in the ``cmake`` STDOUT on the line starting with ``"Final set of non-enabled SE packages:"`` when no packages are enabled.
+The above list of SE packages is shown formatted this way since this is the format that the SE packages are printed by TriBITS in the ``cmake`` STDOUT on the line starting with ``"Final set of non-enabled SE packages:"`` when no packages are enabled (see `Selecting the list of packages to enable`_).
 TriBITS defines enable/disable cache variables for each of the defined SE packages like ``TribitsExProj_ENBLE_SimpleCxx``, ``TribitsExProj_ENBLE_PackageWithSubpackagesSubpackageA``, and defines all the variables listed in `TriBITS Package Cache Variables`_ that are settable by the users or by the dependnecy logic described in section `Package